“Hand Wash Cold” by Karen Maezen Miller

 Subtitle: Care Instructions for an Ordinary Life

-Recommended by: Shambhala Sun excerpt.
+Recommended to me by: Shambhala Sun excerpt.

 Miller is a Zen Buddhist priest and teacher.
 This memoir is organized around three household tasks as metaphors for Zen living – laundry, dishes, and gardening.
 I enthusiastically agree with the premise that household maintenance is an integral part of life, rather than something to be suffered through or outsourced.